The time that you spend on exercise can be used even more effectively for faster results.

 You need to incorporate fat burning into your routine.

-You need to consistently challenge yourself during workouts.
+You need to constantly challenge yourself during workouts.

 You need to take control of your eating habits and to get your diet dialed in.